 A zero closing cost mortgage is a mortgage for which all closing costs are paid by the mortgage lender instead of by the borrower.
 In exchange for paying the closing costs on the borrower's behalf, the mortgage lender raises the loan's interest rate, usually by 12.5 basis points (0.125%).

 According to Bankrate.com's annual closing cost survey, the costs of a typical mortgage are rising.

-Closing costs rose 6% last year, and have trended higher since.
+Closing costs rose roughly 2% last year.
 Banks say that costs are rising because of new regulations which require more manpower.
 Many have elected to pass their higher costs on to their consumers.

 As a mortgage borrower, though, how much you'll pay in closing costs will depend on your specific mortgage loan.
 The type of mortgage you use will affect your costs; as will the size of your loan, and the state in which you live.